Danielhiversen/pyTibber/README.md

 Read electricity price and consumption.

-If you have a Tibber Pulse you can see your consumption in real time.
+If you have a Tibber Pulse or Watty you can see your consumption in real time.

 [Buy me a coffee :)](http://paypal.me/dahoiv)